deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 *(The webalizer)[http://www.webalizer.org/]*

-To run `webalizer`, create a cron job for it in `/etc/crontab/http`, by putting the jop in the `http` file, cron is told to run it as the `http` user.
+To run `webalizer`, create a cron job for it in `/etc/crontab/http`, by putting the job in the `http` file, cron is told to run it as the `http` user.

 	0 */12 * * * /usr/bin/webalizer -q